tanghaibao/jcvi/README.md

 sudo apt-get install libmagickwand-dev
 ```

+See the [Wand](https://docs.wand-py.org/en/0.2.4/guide/install.html) docs for instructions on installing ImageMagick on other systems.

 A few modules may ask for locations of external programs,
 if the executable cannot be found in your `PATH`.

 The external programs that are often used are: